-We recorded our loss provision rate at 4.5% for the year ended December 31, 2018.
-Our average loss provision rate was 4.5%, 4.9% and 3.3% for the years ended December 31, 2018, 2017 and 2016, respectively.
-Our loss provision rate for the year ended December 31, 2016 also included a \$97 million adjustment to reduce our prior claim loss reserves.
-Of such annual loss provision rates, 4.5%, 4.5% and 5.0% for the years ended December 31, 2018, 2017 and 2016, respectively, related to losses on policies written in the current year, and the remainder related to developments on prior year policies.
-The decrease in the loss provision rate during 2016 through 2018, excluding a one-time adjustment included in the 2016 period, was primarily driven by continued positive development in the more recent policy years.
-In 2018 and 2017, adverse development of prior year losses of less than \$1 million of 2018 premium and \$19 million or 0.4% of 2017 premium was accounted for in the provision rate.
-In 2016, favorable development of prior year losses of \$79 million or 1.7% of 2016 premium was accounted for in the provision rate.
+We recorded our loss provision rate at 4.5% for the year ended December 31, 2019.
+Our average loss provision rate was 4.5%, 4.5% and 4.9% for the years ended December 31, 2019, 2018 and 2017, respectively.
+Of such annual loss provision rates, 4.5%, for each of the years ended December 31, 2019, 2018 and 2017, respectively, related to losses on policies written in the current year, and the remainder, if any related to developments on prior year policies.
+The provision rate in 2019, 2018, and 2017 is supported by significant payment declines for prior policy years, and qualitative factors that would indicate favorable results, including better lender underwriting standards, extension of credit to higher quality borrowers, a high proportion of refinance activity, better claims expense management, better mechanic's lien underwriting practices, and better fraud awareness by lenders, title insurers and settlement agents.
+In 2017, adverse development of prior year losses of \$19 million or 0.4% of 2017 premium was accounted for in the provision rate.